Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Estimation and inference

 which is nothing else than the lasso $\widehat{\beta}_\pen$ with $\pen = 0$.

-It depends of course on the specific sizes of $n$, $T$ and $p$ whether it makes more sense to use the lasso estimator $\widehat{\beta}_\pen$ (with some $\pen > 0$) or the least squares version $\widehat{\beta}_{\text{LS}}$.
-If $p$ is only slightly larger than $T$, which implies that there is only a small number of regressors in the model, one may prefer to use the least squares estimator $\widehat{\beta}_{\text{LS}}$.
+It depends of course on the specific sizes of $n$, $T$ and $p$ whether it makes more sense to use the lasso $\widehat{\beta}_\pen$ (with some $\pen > 0$) or the least squares version $\widehat{\beta}_{\text{LS}}$.
+If $p$ is only slightly larger than $T$ in the situation given by \eqref{eq:micro-situation}, there is only a small number of regressors in the model and one may prefer to use the least squares estimator $\widehat{\beta}_{\text{LS}}$.
 This in particular has the advantage that we do not have to select the penalty parameter $\pen$.
-If $p$ is substantially larger than $T$, which implies that there is a comparably large number of regressors in the model, one may prefer to use the lasso instead for the following reasons: The least squares estimator can be expected to be outperformed by penalized least squares methods such as the lasso.
+If $p$ is substantially larger than $T$, that is, if there is a comparably large number of regressors in the model, one may prefer to use the lasso instead for the following reasons: The least squares estimator can be expected to be outperformed by penalized least squares methods such as the lasso.
 Moreover, since the lasso performs not only estimation but also variable selection, it produces results that are easier to interpret.